 The optimization problem P1 is solved in two stages.
-In the first stage, we determine the number of subcarriers that are allocated for direct communication between MSs and the BS, i.e. determine the value of $n_b$ .
-Note $n_r$ can be determined in the same way easily and is omitted here.
-In the second stage, we determine the allocation of subcarriers to each MS and RS.
+In the first stage, we determine the maximum number of MSs that can be accepted for direct communication between MSs and the BS, i.e. determine the value of k_b^{upp} which satisfies C1.5.
+Note the value of k_r^{upp} which satisfies C1.6 can be determined in the same way easily and is omitted here.
+In the second stage, the allocation of subcarriers to each MS and RS is determined